 * Certfiied Organic Ingredient// **Ethically Wildcrafted

 Suggested Use: Gently warm oil in hands and massage into skin, focusing on neck, chest, armpits and any areas with stagnated or swollen lymph nodes.
 Shake well before use.
 For external use only.

 *Disclaimer: This product has not been evaluated by the FDA.
 It is not meant to diagnose, treat, or cure any disease.
 Please consult your physician if you are taking medications or are pregnant or breastfeeding.

 Lymph Liberator Massage Oil

 Violet (Viola odorata): The dainty purple and white blossoms of violet emerging from heart-shaped leaves is a true sign of the arrival of Spring in the Green Mountain State.
-An excellent lymphatic and demulcent herb, violet is indicated for congested lymph nodes, irritated skin, and dry coughs.
+An excellent lymphatic and demulcent herb, violet is helpful for congested lymph nodes and irritated skin.
 Pliny the Elder is said to have recommended it for inducing sleep, supporting the heart, and calming anger.

 Mugwort (Artemisia vulgaris): Named for the Full Moon Goddess, Artemis, Mugwort is a very mystical plant with potent energy.
 Some seek it for it's support in navigating the dreamscape and for it's protective qualities against negativity.
 It is traditionally used in moxa preparations, herbal smudges, and as a strewing herb to cleanse stagnated air due to its potent terpene profile.
 Mugwort is also very moving to the lymph and circulatory system, and can be helpful in reigniting stagnated digestion or menstruation, poor circulation, and feelings of stuckness.